SAP-samples/btp-task-center-integration/btp-inital-setup/set-up-sap-task-center-automatically.md

 ![success](images/btp_booster_success.png)

 **Congratulations!** With the successful execution of the **SAP Task Center booster** you can move to the next step.
-You’ll set up SAP Launchpad service to access the SAP Task Center web application!
+You’ll set up SAP Build Work Zone, standard edition to access the SAP Task Center web application!

 For more information about the automatic setup of SAP Task Center, see [Automatic Setup](https://help.sap.com/viewer/08cbda59b4954e93abb2ec85f1db399d/Cloud/en-US/3a499676e7ae4282af84092f778e3737.html).